Documenting the American South Logo

 ZENO PONDER:

 She's worked hard all her life and she enjoys working.
 And she doesn't look back on those years with bitterness.
 She was working at forty cents a day and helping keep body and soul together.
-And she was one of 21 children.
+And she was one of twenty-one children.
 So she came from a large mountain family.
 So that story to me makes me know that yes, poverty was here long before the Hoover depression, the Hoover panic.

-BILL FINGER:
+WILLIAM FINGER:

 But it did get worse?